 Additionally, we pet parents would not be able to easily detect injuries, poisons, and illnesses, as well as their causes.

-Because of the number of high risks of raising outdoor cats, a lot of pet parents and kitty specialists recommend raising indoor kitties.
-This is because indoor felines are usually content to just stare outside while lounging by the window, far from the risk of any neighborhood catfights and vehicular accidents.
+Because of the number of high risks in raising outdoor cats, a lot of pet parents and kitty specialists recommend raising indoor kitties.
+This is because indoor felines are usually content to just stare outside while lounging by the window; far from the risk of any neighborhood catfights and vehicular accidents.

 Types of Vaccine

 There are two types of cat vaccines you can ask from the vet.
 These are core vaccinations and non-core vaccinations.

 Core Vaccines – The American Association of Feline Practitioners (AAFP) identifies two major vaccines that are considered core and should be given to all felines – the FVRCP Vaccine and the Anti-Rabies Vaccine.